dpc10ster/RJafroc/README.md

 Knowing the individual performances allows principled optimization of reader or AI algorithm performance.

 # Relation to Windows software

-* `RJafroc` extends Windows `JAFROC` software.
+* `RJafroc` extends Windows `JAFROC` software and runs on multiple platforms.
 * Originally uploaded in 2004, the Windows software is many generations behind the software available on this website.
 However, many users find it to be easy to use and useful.
-Vignettes in `RJafroc` and the online book available [here](https://dpc10ster.github.io/RJafrocQuickStart/) allows one to quickly transition to `RJafroc`.
+Vignettes in `RJafroc` and the online book available [here](https://dpc10ster.github.io/RJafrocQuickStart/) should allow one to quickly transition to `RJafroc`.
-* If you still need the Windows `JAFROC` software, it is still available [here](https://github.com/dpc10ster/WindowsJafroc).
+* If you still need Windows `JAFROC` software it is still available [here](https://github.com/dpc10ster/WindowsJafroc).

 # Update History

 * [See here](https://dpc10ster.github.io/RJafroc/news/index.html) for details.
 * Current `GitHub` version is 2.0.1.9000 on the `master` branch.
 * Current `CRAN` version is 2.0.1.

 # `RJafroc` branch designations

 * The most current tested version of the software and documentation is on the `master` branch.
 * The `developer` branch is for development/experimental work.

 # Installation: those already familiar with installing R packages from GitHub can ignore the following directions

 # How do I get set up?

-Three options are given below, in increasing order of complexity.
-The first method downloads the package from CRAN, the second downloads the package from the `master` branch on `GitHub` and the third downloads all source files from the `master` branch on `GitHub` and then installs the software.
+Three options are given below in increasing order of complexity.
+    + The first method downloads the package from CRAN.
+    + The second downloads the package from the `master` branch on `GitHub`.
+    + The third downloads all source files from the `master` branch on `GitHub` and then installs the software.
 I recommend the second method as the CRAN package is behind the `master` branch.

 ## 1. Install from CRAN
 * Install `R` and `RStudio`.